✈️ Enquire Now

 Quick enquiry • We’ll respond shortly

-The Recreational Pilot Licence (RPL) at Moorabbin Airport is the most accessible and practical way to learn to fly in Melbourne.
-Designed for beginners, this CASA-regulated licence allows you to fly light, single-engine aircraft as pilot in command—without supervision—within a 25-nautical-mile radius of your departure aerodrome.
+The Recreational Pilot Licence (RPL) is the most accessible, cost-effective, and practical gateway to learn to fly in Melbourne.
+Designed specifically for beginners with zero prior aviation knowledge, this CASA Part 141 certified program allows you to legally command light, single-engine aircraft as Pilot-in-Command (PIC) without instructor supervision.
+Upon earning your certificate, you are permitted to carry passengers within your designated flight training area, up to a 25-nautical-mile (25 NM) radius from your departure aerodrome.

-What you gain with a Recreational Pilot Licence (RPL)
+What You Gain with a Recreational Pilot Licence (RPL) Melbourne

-With a Recreational Pilot Licence at Moorabbin Airport, you gain the skills and confidence to fly as pilot in command under a structured, beginner-friendly training framework.
-CASA-approved RPL training in Melbourne focuses on core flying skills, airspace awareness, and safe decision-making in real operational environments.
+With a recreational pilot licence at Moorabbin Airport, you gain the skills and confidence to fly as pilot in command under a structured, beginner-friendly training framework.
+Our CASA-approved RPL training course in Melbourne focus on core flying skills, airspace awareness, and safe decision-making in real operational environments.

 • Fly light, single-engine aircraft as pilot in command